Skip to main content

 There is a real conflict of interest there.
 It would be very easy for her, for example, to overstate your need for insurance, or to recommend different, more expensive types of insurance for you to buy, because she has a large financial interest in selling it to you.

 As an Independent Financial Planning firm, we help our clients through the process, or direct them where to go online to get competitive rates and do it themselves, but we are not in the business of selling insurance.
-The important thing is that there should be no conflicts of interest between the financial planner and the client.
+The important thing is to reduce the conflicts of interest between the financial planner and the client.
 That is why I constantly stress the need for independent financial advice from independent financial planners.

 Michael Garry Yardley Wealth Management